Bridging Scholarships for Study in Japan

 Award Amount: Bridging Scholarship recipients receive a stipend of $2,500 (for students on semester-long programs) or $4,000 (for students on academic year programs).
 Students studying in Japan on summer programs are not eligible to apply.

 Duration: Single semester or full academic year (fall and spring) of study abroad.

-National Deadline: Appications must be received by April 8, 2013 for study abroad in fall 2013 or academic year 2013-14.
-For study abroad in spring 2014, applications will be due in early Octoberl 2013.
+National Deadline: Applications must be received (not postmarked) by October 10, 2016 for study abroad in spring 2017.
+The deadline for fall 2017 and academic year 2017-18 will be in early April.